 · Should I change any of my current lifestyle habits to increase my chances of getting pregnant?

-· The well-woman visit may include different things at different times in a woman’s reproductive lifespan.
+If the first appointment is a well-woman exam, it may include different things at different times in a woman’s reproductive lifespan.
 There is definitely not a “one-size-fits-all” formula.

 What kind of care is reasonable to expect from a reproductive health specialist?

-In general, women see their OB-GYN annually.
-However, if there’s any issue that’s concerning the patient, she’s always encouraged to come into the office for an interim visit.
-This is true of any physician you see, not just your OB-GYN — and early treatment of a medical issue is always ideal.
+In general, women consult with their OB-GYN annually.
+However, if there’s any issue that’s concerning the patient, she’s always encouraged to schedule an appointment.
+This is true of any physician you consult with, not just your OB-GYN — and early treatment of a medical issue is always ideal.

 Finally, you should expect your OB-GYN to address questions related to your reproductive and preventive health, but not general issues such as earaches, sore throats, management of chronic health issues, etc. That said, a trusted OB-GYN can be an excellent source for referrals to other physicians who can treat these general medical issues.